 Only the publisher can access user information and segment it (“first party data”).
 Once recorded, publishers need to securely hand over this information to the advertiser.

-Advertisers are willing to bid more for properly segment audience.
+Advertisers are willing to bid more for a properly segment audience.
 This is because relevant ads generate better leads and conversion for them.
-62% marketing professional believe audience segmentation is required for better ad targeting and cite it as one of their top priorities.
+62% marketing professionals believe audience segmentation is required for better ad targeting and cite it as one of their top priorities.

-Audience segmentation can also help publisher create engaging content experiences based on insights such as: What time of day most users are active?
+Audience segmentation can also help publishers create engaging content experiences based on insights such as: What time of day are most users active?
 What kind of content is most appreciated?
 Is there any chance to improve the quality of content?